Want a real‑ingredient jelly that sets properly every time? This berry jelly uses gelatin (not packets of additives) and comes together in minutes.

 Step‑by‑step instructions

-Prepare the berries: Add mixed berries (including cranberries) to a pot.
-Boil 5–10 minutes to release juices.
+Prepare the berries if you will use fresh berries instead of juice.
+Add mixed berries to a medium saucepan.
+Simmer gently for 5 minutes to release juices.

-Bloom the gelatin: Pour 200 ml room‑temperature water into a bowl.
+Bloom the gelatin: Pour 200 ml room‑temperature water into a glass or ceramic bowl.
 Sprinkle gelatin evenly over the surface like light snowfall.
 Let bloom 5 minutes.
+It should slowly dissolve without clumping

 Melt the gelatin: Set the bowl of bloomed gelatin over a saucepan of gently simmering water (do not let the bowl touch the water).
 Heat until clear and fully liquid.

-Combine: Pour fruit juice into a 1‑litre glass container.
-Add the strained berry juice (optional, for more flavor and color).
+Combine: Pour fruit juice or your berry juice into a 1‑litre glass container.
+If you’re using both, add the strained berry juice (optional, for more flavor and color).
 Whisk in the melted gelatin until fully combined.

 Serve: Slice or spoon into bowls.
 Top with coconut cream and extra berries.